How to Improve Speeds When Gaming with a VPN

 It all comes down to two things: the encryption and the distance between you and the VPN server.

 Let's start with the VPN encryption.
-It makes your traffic unreadable, but it also makes your data packets heavier.
+You can play Steam through a VPN but it makes your traffic unreadable.
+So it also makes your data packets heavier.
 So, it takes longer to transport them between your device and the VPN server.
 Also, some devices lack encryption/decryption accelerators in their CPUs.
 If your device doesn't have that feature, it'll take longer for its CPU to run the encryption/decryption process.

 The distance between you and the server affects how long it takes for data packets to travel from your device to the VPN server (and vice-versa).
 If you connect to a server on a different continent, the device-VPN server communication process will obviously take more time.